roche-rs/roche/README.md

 ## usage

-1. In an empty folder generate a function template
+1. make an empty folder and generate a function template
 ```
+$ mkdir tide-faas
+$ cd tide-faas
 $ roche init
 ```
 This creates a single function file that you can add functionality into.